craigargh/devops-notes/README.md

 Pods are defined using Pod manifests, which are text files that declaratively define the configuration of the pod.
 Declarative configuration outlines a desired state for the pod that a service must follow.
 This is different to imperative coniguration, which is where a series of commands are followed to get to the desired state.

 Pods manifests are submitted to Kubernetes which stores them in etcd.
-The scheduler then places pods onto nodes depending on their resource requirements and the resources available on the nodes.
+The `kubelet` daemon is responsible for creating the containers and monitoring them.
+The scheduler places pods onto nodes depending on their resource requirements and the resources available on the nodes.

 Kubernetes tries to make sure that replicas of the same object are placed on different nodes to improve reliability and reduce the impact of node failures.